 Description of gap/risk Remarks 1 No consent withdrawal process.
-Organisation ABC needs to development a consent withdrawal pas PDPA requires organisations to consent withdrawal process. withdrawal process anisations to have a Action Plan Implementation timeline Action Owner(s) a.
+Organisation ABC needs to develop and implement a consent withdrawal process as PDPA requires organisations to have a consent withdrawal process.
+Action Plan Implementation timeline Action Owner(s) a.
 Develop and implement a consent withdrawal request process for carrying out these requests (including developing a consent withdrawal form) and determine interim measures.
 1 month Project Manager, DPO b.
 Train relevant staff within Organisation ABC with the new process.
 2 weeks from completion of item B Project Manager, DPO C. Ensure that appointed third party organisation is aware, so that they can refer participants to ABC if needed.
-Upon appointment of third party organisation Project Manager

-Description of gap/risk Remarks 2 No process to review and ensure that reasonable security arrangements are in place to safeguard personal data to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
-Organisation ABC needs to ensure that security measures to protect personal data collected via the website and stored in the database, are kept relevant and enforced.
-Action Plan Implementation timeline Action Owner(s) a.
+Upon appointment of third party organisation Project Manager reasonable security arrangements are in place to safeguard personal data to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.security measures to protect person data collected via the website and stored in the database, are kept rele and enforced.Action PlanImplementation timelineAction Ownea.Establish a process to conduct regular reviews on security arrangements to ensure relevance and establish how each review should be carried out.
+This should include holding regular compliance and audit checks.3 monthsIT department Project Manage Description of gap/risk Rem arks Action Plan timeline Action Owner a.
 Establish a process to conduct regular reviews on security arrangements to ensure relevance and establish how each review should be carried out.
 This should include holding regular compliance and audit checks.
-3 months IT department, Project Manager b.
-Third party organisations would need to be apprised of and put in place the required security measures.
-These requirements should be included in all third party contracts, and reviewed regularly (e.g. when contracts are being renewed).
-Upon appointment of third party organisation Project Manager, Legal
+3 months IT department Project Manage 2 reasonable security arrangements are in place to safeguard personal data to prevent unauthorised access, collection, use, disclosure, stored in the database, are kept relevant on security arrangements to ensure relevance and establish how each review should be carried out.
+This should include holding regular compliance and audit checks.
+Action Plan • Action Owner(s) b.
+Third party organisations would need to be Upon appointment Project Manac a. on security arrangements to ensure relevance and establish how each review should be carried out.
+This should include holding regular 3 months IT department, Project Manager apprised of and put in place the required security measures.
+These requirements should be included in all third party contracts, and reviewed regularly (e.g. when contracts are being renewed). b. security measures.
+These requirements should be included in all third party contracts, and reviewed regularly (e.g. when contracts are Project Manager, Legal